malakjlassi-cpu/ReverseCraftX/docs/PROJECT.md

 ### Domains
 * Anything other than clothing (accessories, furniture, decorative items).

+### Paid services and public hosting
+* Any paid service (paid AI plan, paid hosting, domain name) and any public deployment or demo.

 ## 7. Success Criteria for V1
 V1 is considered successful when, on a **reference set of about 20 garment images** built by the author (varied garments, plus a few non-garment images):